 The owner of Only Fans, Fenix International, was VAT registered in the UK.
 The Only Fans platform allowed fans to pay for access to content creators’ content – often adult themed.
 Fenix withheld 20% intermediary fee before passing on the net amount to the creator.
 It only charged VAT on this deduction as the tax base, and paid this over to HMRC.
 It considered the creator being responsible for the VAT on the balance.

-The AG ruled that no element of the service of electronically supplied services provided by online platforms is excluded from the VAT Directive rules.
+The ECJ ruled that no element of the service of electronically supplied services provided by online platforms is excluded from the VAT Directive rules.
 As to Fenix’s argument that that provision transfers the liability for payment of VAT to the intermediary, in breach of the VAT Directive, the Advocate General observes that it is precisely that directive which effected such a transfer, the detailed rules of which are merely determined by the provision in question as regards services supplied electronically.

 Get our free VAT newsletter for international VAT updates.